Frequently Asked Questions about the Federal Budget

 The debt limit is a ceiling Congress places on the total amount of dollars that the Treasury is authorized to borrow.
 It generally has no impact on the actual level of federal debt.
 The actual debt is determined by spending and tax laws previously passed by Congress.

 The Treasury regularly issues new debt, not just to finance new borrowing but also to raise the cash to pay off existing debt that is coming due.
-Failing to raise the debt limit would keep Treasury from doing that.
-It would not be a decision to stop borrowing; it would be a decision to refuse to pay the bills for previous spending and would place the United States into default.
-The consequences of this would include higher interest rates for future government borrowing and throughout the economy, and it could well create a financial crisis.
+Refusing to raise the debt limit would not be a decision to stop borrowing; it would prevent the Treasury from paying the bills for previous spending and would place the United States into default.
+The consequences of default would include higher interest rates for future government borrowing and throughout the economy, and it could well create a financial crisis.

-In 2018, Congress suspended the debt limit until March 2, 2019, and called for it to increase to the level of debt outstanding on that date.
+In 2019, Congress suspended the debt limit until August 1, 2021, and called for it to increase to the level of debt outstanding on that date.
 Treasury has the authority to create some room for new borrowing after that date, so a default would not take place immediately.
-However, that authority is limited; the next Congress will have to act at some point to avoid placing the country in default.
+However, that authority is limited; a future Congress will have to act to avoid placing the country in default.
 The precise date is uncertain because the timing and amount of actual levels of federal spending and tax collection are uncertain.

 The budget resolution is Congress’ budget plan.
 By itself, it does not approve any spending or make changes to revenues coming into the government.
 It lays out a vision for spending by major functional category as well as revenues and the resulting deficits and debt.
 As part of the process, the budget resolution allocates spending across Congressional committees.
 The allocation to the Appropriations Committee sets the level of discretionary spending for the budget year.
 The resolution can also include reconciliation instructions, which can instruct Committees to make changes in mandatory programs or revenues.